mrachox/bearing-witness/_documentary_sections/HOME.md

 number: "1"
 ---

-The project will create a short documentary on the topic of research harassment.

-The Documentary is currently in progress will be screened at the fall symposium.
+This short film, *Bearing Witness: Hate, Harassment and Online Public Scholarship*, introduces the issue of research harassment and documents the research-creation process.